Bend Fire & Rescue Careers and Volunteer Opportunities

 When the application period is open:

-- Submit an online NEOGOV application through City of Bend.
+- Submit an online application through the City of Bend’s NEOGOV system.

-- Send your FireTEAM scores to BF&R via National Testing Network.
+- Send your FireTEAM scores to Bend Fire & Rescue via the National Testing Network.

-- Complete the Candidate Physical Ability Test (CPAT) and include the documentation with your application.
-See the CPAT section below for information about the physical abilities test requirements.
+- Complete the Candidate Physical Ability Test and include the documentation with your application.
+See the Candidate Physical Ability Test section below for information about the physical abilities test requirements.

-- You must have your firefighter 1 and Oregon paramedic (our applying for reciprocity) by the end of the application period.
+- You must have your Firefighter 1 certification and Oregon paramedic license (or be applying for reciprocity) by the end of the application period.

 You can take the FireTEAM test at any time.
-However, you will only be able to submit your score to BF&R when the application period is open.
+However, you will only be able to submit your score to Bend Fire & Rescue when the application period is open.
 You are responsible for knowing when your FireTEAM score expires.

 Yes.
-NTN charges a base fee for the FireTEAM test and an additional fee for each department you indicate to send your scores.
-Please check the NTN website for the fee amounts.
+The National Testing Network charges a base fee for the FireTEAM test and an additional fee for each department you indicate to send your scores.
+Please check the National Testing Network website for the fee amounts.

 Yes.
-You can test at any NTN testing facility to complete the FireTEAM test.
+You can test at any National Testing Network testing facility to complete the FireTEAM test.

-Yes, complete an interest card (quick link) and we will be able to notify you when we are testing.
+Yes, complete an interest card and we will be able to notify you when we are testing.

 Yes, three months or more after your previous test.

-Data from National Testing Network suggests those repeating the test typically do NOT improve their scores, but rather decrease their scores.
+Data from the National Testing Network suggests those repeating the test typically do NOT improve their scores but rather decrease their scores.

 No, your most recent test scores will be your score.